 He simply says, that most of the time (97%) we should not think about optimizing our code in the first run.
 But we shouldn't "pass up our opportunities in that critical 3%".
-I will show you an example, which most people think would belong to 97% of Knuth's statement.
+We will show you an example, which most people think would belong to 97% of Knuth's statement.

-Give me your example!
+Give us your example!

 Ok, ok.
-I will tell you our example, which we recently experienced while developing a mobile application with an API implementation through the web.
+We will tell you our example, which we recently experienced while developing a mobile application with an API implementation through the web.
 It was a very strict CRUD application, however, the structure is a bit complex, when it comes to In-App Purchases.
 Recently, we wanted to roll out some In-App Purchases for some versions only.
 We are hosting the whole in-app purchasing part in our own backend (no external recurring subscription SaaS that is handling that stuff), and we needed a solution for this.

 Immediately, we thought about implementing some type of attribute on our subscription model, which can be queried using the version number of the application, that is currently installed on the user's device.

 We had our failure, which could have been solved with PO (is it called like this when it is the right thing to do in this situation?).
 The problem we had: